What is the Environmental Footprint?

 - Development of software (e.g. Look@LCI, Validator) for checking and validating EF-compliant datasets

 - Chairing working groups to further advance on data and methodological requirements

 - Ensuring interoperability at global level (UNEP:GLAD and GLAM collaboration)

 Methodological Developments of the Environmental Footprint

-The common methods to measure the life cycle environmental performances for PEF and OEF have been first defined in the EU Recommendation 2013/179/EU
+The common methods to measure the life cycle environmental performances for PEF and OEF have been included in the Commission Recommendation 2021/2279 published in December 2021.

 2019 – ongoing EF Transition phase

 Since 2019 a new transition phase started.
 The main aims of this phase are: